yoel-zeldes/tabalign/README.md

-# Representation Steering & Activation Alignment for Tabular Foundation Models
+# Closing the Context Gap: Activation Alignment for Tabular In-Context Learning

 This repository contains the implementation of **Activation Alignment** for In-Context Learning (ICL) in Tabular Foundation Models (specifically **TabPFN** and **TabFM**).